MrYsLab/python_banyan/docs/banyan_gateways.md

-A base class, called [***GatewayBase,***](https://github.com/MrYsLab/python_banyan/blob/master/python_banyan/gateway_base/gateway_base.py) is made available to simplify the task of creating a OneGPIO Gateway.
-This class encapsulates both BanyanBase functionality as well as
-OneGPIO Gateway functionality.
+A base class, called [***GatewayBase,***](https://github.com/MrYsLab/python_banyan/blob/master/python_banyan/gateway_base/gateway_base.py) is made available to simplify creating a OneGPIO Gateway.
+This class encapsulates both BanyanBase functionality as well as OneGPIO Gateway functionality.
 When implementing a OneGPIO Gateway, you may choose any target GPIO API.
 For example, in creating the Raspberry Pi Gateway, the *pigpio* library was chosen.
 If you prefer to use some other API, there are no restrictions to do so.

 There is also a Python asyncio version of the base class, called [***GatewayBaseAIO***.](https://github.com/MrYsLab/python_banyan/blob/master/python_banyan/gateway_base_aio/gateway_base_aio.py)
- This additional base class,
+ This additional base class
 was necessary to support the pymata-express asyncio GPIO library for the Arduino.
 It is very similar to the GatewayBase class, and so it will not be discussed here.

-# Understanding The GatewayBase Class
+## Understanding The GatewayBase Class

 Let's look at the [code.](https://github.com/MrYsLab/python_banyan/blob/master/python_banyan/gateway_base/gateway_base.py) Below are code sections that are followed by a discussion.